Shinmera/for/README.md

 You can check a binding's or clause's documentation with `(documentation 'in 'for:binding)` which will tell you whether it supports destructuring through `update`.

+Note that clauses must appear as a "top-level" form within the `for` body and cannot appear as the result of a macroexpansion.

 The following bindings are included in the `for-minimal` package:

 * `=`